Cold Heart (Pnau remix)

 "Cold Heart (Pnau remix)" is a song by British singer and songwriter Elton John, recorded with Dua Lipa for the former's collaborative studio album The Lockdown Sessions (2021).
 It was released on 13 August 2021 as the lead single from the album for digital download and streaming in various countries by EMI and Mercury.
 Created during the COVID-19 pandemic, the collaboration between the artists was a testament to their friendship, which was established in November 2020.
 The song is a medley of four songs written by John and Bernie Taupin, as well as Andrew Meecham, Dean Meredith, Nicholas Littlemore, Peter Mayes and Sam Littlemore, with the production completed by the latter three as part of the dance music group Pnau.
-Interpolating John's songs "Rocket Man" (1972), "Kiss the Bride" (1983), "Sacrifice" (1989) and "Where's the Shoorah?"
+A medley of John's songs "Rocket Man" (1972), "Kiss the Bride" (1983), "Sacrifice" (1989) and "Where's the Shoorah?"
 (1976), the remix is an upbeat contemporary synth-pop, dance, dance-pop and pop song describing the decline of a relationship.

 "Cold Heart (Pnau remix)" reached the top position in the United Kingdom and marked Lipa's third and John's eighth chart-topping single on the UK singles chart.
 The song achieved number one in the rankings of 12 other countries, including Australia, Canada and New Zealand.
 It also entered the top 10 in an additional 22 countries, including Ireland, South Africa and the United States.
 It peaked atop the Canadian AC, CHR/Top 40 and Hot AC as well as the US Adult Contemporary, Adult Top 40 and Hot Dance/Electronic Songs rankings, respectively.
 The song received two gold and multiple platinum certifications as well as two diamond awards from the Syndicat National de l'Édition Phonographique (SNEP) in France and the Polish Society of the Phonographic Industry (ZPAV) in Poland, respectively.
 In 2022, it won an award in the category for the Collaboration of the Year at the American Music Awards and the Top Dance/Electronic Song at the Billboard Music Awards.

 "Cold Heart (Pnau remix)" was met with a warm reception from music critics for its lyrics, sound and incorporation of John's four songs.
 Produced during the COVID-19 pandemic, the animated music video premiered on John's YouTube channel on 13 August 2021, with the aspiration of crafting a celebratory and joyful galaxy.
 It traces the adventure of John and Lipa together with four other animated characters as they explore the colorful and nature-filled psychedelic landscapes.
 An acoustic version and three additional remixes accompanied the song: renditions by Claptone, PS1 and The Blessed Madonna.
 The song was further promoted with a live performance in Los Angeles on 20 November as part of John's Farewell Yellow Brick Road tour, which was streamed on Disney+.
 In 2022, it was ranked among the 10th most-streamed songs globally on Apple Music and Spotify.